Spectrologer/Chress/README.md

-# Chress: Chess 2 - The Sequel to Chess
+# Chesse: Chess 2 - The Sequel to Chess

 A browser-based RPG game with turn-based combat, zone exploration, and procedural generation.